-7. Vishnu Ghat – Carrying the legacy of Lord Vishnu
+7. Vishnu Ghat – The Legacy Of Lord Vishnu

 Named after the famous Hindu God Lord Vishnu, the Ghat is located at a walking distance from the bypass road and Haridwar Railway Station.
-Vishnu Ghat is one of the most serene and quiet sojourns that must be visited.
+Vishnu Ghat is one of the most serene and quiet sojourn visiting places in Haridwar.
 Vishnu Ghat is known for its cleanliness and is comparatively lesser crowded as compared to the other ghats in Haridwar.
 With ample of stay options and eateries around, planning a stay around shouldn’t be much of a concern.

 A perfect place to enjoy a day out with family and friends, Neel Dhara Pakshi Vihar is known for spotting of migratory birds, especially in winter months.
 Located close to the Chandi Devi Temple, the nature park makes a perfect outing for the birders.
 Apart from bird watching, travelers indulge in other activities here as well.
 You can actually go trekking and marvel at the stunning Shivalik Himalayas that loom large over the park region.
 Siberian Crane is a migratory bird often spotted inside the park region.
 Watch out for them!

-9. Rajaji Tiger Reserve – The best of nature’s biodiversity
+9. Rajaji Tiger Reserve – The Best Of Biodiversity

 Rajaji National Park is a major tourist attraction in Haridwar.
 Encompassing of 3 major districts of Uttarakhand – Haridwar, Dehradun, and Pauri Garhwal, this wildlife reserve is an absolute treat for the wildlife enthusiasts.
 Famed as the second tiger reserve of Uttarakhand, Rajaji National Park comprises of Rajaji, Motichur, and Chilla Wildlife Sanctuaries.